llylly/LapisParser/readme.md

     - `consumes = getConsumes()`

+      Get the 'consumes' field of root.

       **Input**: None

       **Output**: A Python list of string, each of which is a MIME type name.
 If not exists, return None.

     - `produces = getProduces()`

+      Get the 'produces' field of root.

       **Input**: None